 Since their time is increasingly limited, marketers must start to think of themselves as the head coach, not the star player.

 What to Do: Expand Your Pool of Content Contributors

 If the marketing team’s primary role is to promote the brand, then who’s going to be creating all of your content?

 In short, a content community.
 Loosely defined, a content community is a group of writers who have an in-depth knowledge of your brand, your audience, and your industry.
-They contribute ideas, strategy, and content to further your marketing goals.
+They contribute ideas, strategies, and content to further your marketing goals.

 What we’re really talking about is expanding your pool of content contributors, whether they are in-house writers, freelancers, or a marketing agency.

 According to HubSpot, marketers are using more resources for content creation than ever before, and most of the resources they rely on come from outside their company.

 - Agency partner use increased by 90%